francisco-perez-sorrosal/ai-resources/book-scaffold/src/people.md

 the WWW flying around).
 This evolved years later in his broader theory for memory published in 1979 in the book “K-lines: A Theory of Memory” {{ #cite minsky_k-lines_1979 }}.

+In the 2006 AI@50 conference, he critized the AI community in not being focused on trying to solve the "general intelligence" problem and be just focused on applications.
+According to T. Sejnosky, Dr. Minsky recognized in that conference to have been the "devil" that caused the 1st winter period in AI in the 70s {{ #cite sejnowski_deep_2018 }}.

 - [DBLP Papers](https://dblp.org/pid/m/MarvinMinsky.html)